cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 We describe the protocol in two rounds: commitment and signing.
 The first round serves for each participant to issue a commitment.
 The second round receives commitments for all signers as well as the message, and issues a signature share.
-The coordinator performs the coordination of each of these rounds.
-The coordinator then performs an aggregation round at the end and outputs the final signature.
+The Coordinator performs the coordination of each of these rounds.
+The Coordinator then performs an aggregation round at the end and outputs the final signature.

-This protocol assumes reliable message delivery between coordinator and signing participants.
+This protocol assumes reliable message delivery between Coordinator and signing participants.
 Messages exchanged during signing operations are all within the public domain.
 An attacker masquerading as another participant will result only in an invalid signature; see {{sec-considerations}}.

 ### Round One {#frost-round-one}

-Round one serves to generate nonces and commitments for each signer.
+Each signer in round one generates a nonce `nonce = (d, e)` and commitment `comm = (D, E)` for each signer.
-Each signer should store their nonce locally (to be later used in round two), whereas the commitment should be sent to the signature coordinator.

 ~~~
 round_one():